 The SCT is chaired by the associate vice president for student affairs and deputy Title IX coordinator.
 Members include representatives from OneStop, Housing and Residence Life, commuter students, and the Counseling Center.
-Depending on the emergency or concern, the chair may include other members on the team (e.g., director of the Student Health Center, director of the Office of Student Accessibility, associate dean of student affairs for community standards).
+Depending on the emergency or concern, the chair may include other members on the team (e.g., director of the Student Health Center, director of the Office of Student Accessibility, dean of students for the Office of Community Standards).